AaronGullickson/soc312_project_popularity/README.md

 We will use data from the Add Health survey of adolescents in a sample of American high schools.
 This survey asked students to nominate their friends from the same school, from which one can construct network data.
 A subset of the  data that we will use for this analysis and more information about the dataset can be found in the `input` directory of this repository.

 Public health researchers have long been concerned about the effect of peer pressure and social networks on adolescents’ use of alcohol, tobacco, and drugs.
 The Add Health survey provides an important opportunity to study such effects because it contains data on both substance use and students’ social networks.
-We will use the Add Health data to address the question of how does academic achievement and substance use (smoking and alcohol) affect a student’s popularity, as measured by the number of friend nominations received?
+We will use the Add Health data to address the question of how academic achievement and substance use (smoking and alcohol) affect a student’s popularity, as measured by the number of friend nominations received.

 ## Technical Issues